 MapleDNS provides a private, encrypted, global DNS service for network devices using DNS over HTTPS (DoH) and DNS over TLS (DoT).
-It is designed for privacy by blocking ads, trackers, malicious, suspicious, and most other junk that annoys with clean browsing.
-It does not filter adult or questionable content.
+It blocks ads, trackers, malicious, and suspicious domains — without filtering adult content.

-The below settings configure your device to send DNS queries via encrypted HTTPS or TLS securely to one of our private dns resolvers.
-That filters traffic and prevents networks, ISPs, and WiFi providers from seeing or modifying the domains your device looks up.
+The settings below configure your device to send DNS queries via encrypted HTTPS or TLS to one of our private resolvers.
+Networks, ISPs, and WiFi providers will not be able to see or manipulate the domains your device looks up.

-Open this page (in Safari) on your device and tap the button below.
+Open this page in Safari and tap the button to install the profile.

 Download Apple Device Profile

-Open .mobileconfig → System Settings → Privacy & Security → Profiles → Install
+Open the downloaded .mobileconfig file, then go to System Settings → Privacy & Security → Profiles → Install.

-2. Go to Network & Internet (or Connections on Samsung devices).
+2. Go to Network & Internet (or Connections on Samsung).

 3. Tap Private DNS.